mr-merk/MECH105_Algorithms/BisectionFunction/README.md

 # Bisection Function
-A custom function designed to solve for the root of a function using the bisection method.
+A custom MATLAB function designed to solve for the root of a function using the bisection method.
 Contains an error check to see if initial guesses are valid.<br />

 [root, iter, ea] = BisectionFunction(func,xl,xu,es,maxiter)<br />